The Major and the Minor: Production

 Wilder moved to Hollywood in 1934 shortly after directing his first film, the French language Mauvaise Graine.
 During the ensuing years, he and Charles Brackett had collaborated on eight screenplays, including Ninotchka and Ball of Fire, but Wilder was anxious to direct again and producer Arthur Hornblow Jr. agreed to give him a chance.
 Wilder was determined to make a mainstream film that would be a box-office success so he would not be relegated to a typewriter for the rest of his career.
 Paramount Pictures owned the screen rights to the play Connie Goes Home, which Wilder thought was the perfect vehicle for Ginger Rogers, and he and Brackett wrote the role of Philip Kirby with Cary Grant in mind.
 Their dialogue includes the oft-quoted line "Why don't you get out of that wet coat and into a dry martini?", which is a variant of the earlier "You ought to get out of those wet clothes and into a dry martini." from Every Day's a Holiday (1937).

-Rogers recently had won the Academy Award for Best Actress for Kitty Foyle and now was in a position to select her own director.
+Rogers recently had won the Academy Award for Best Actress for Kitty Foyle, putting her in a position to select her own director.
 Agent Leland Hayward represented both Rogers and Wilder, who asked him to intercede with her on his behalf, and Brackett also urged her to meet the neophyte director.
 She agreed, and she and the screenwriters met during the filming of Roxie Hart.
 They pitched the film during lunch at an Italian restaurant, and Rogers later recalled Wilder "was charming, a European gentleman ...
 I've always been a good judge of character.
 I decided then and there that we would get along and that he had the qualities to become a good director ...
 I felt he would be strong, and that he would listen.
 He certainly understood how to pay attention to a woman."
 What also appealed to Rogers was the basic concept of the film.
 As a younger woman, she had pretended to be eligible for a child's fare when traveling by train with her cash-strapped mother on more than one occasion, so she easily identified with the plot and agreed to make the film.
 Wilder also agreed to her suggestion that he cast her own mother as her mother in the film.